mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/TESTING.md

 ------------ | --------------- | ----------
-User clicking "Edit" button on recipe card  | User redirected to "Edit recipe" page | Yes User clicking "Edit" button on "Single recipe" page  | User redirected to "Edit recipe" page | Yes User by filling the form in full and click "Submit" button | Recipe edited added to account user | Yes User not filling the input field "Recipe name" | Message "Please fill in this field" appear in input field | Yes User not filling the input field "Course" | Message "Please fill in this field" appear in input field | Yes User not filling the input field "Serving" | Message "Please fill in this field" appear in input field | Yes
+User clicking "Edit" button on recipe card  | User redirected to "Edit recipe" page | Yes User clicking "Edit" button on "Single recipe" page  | User redirected to "Edit recipe" page | Yes User by filling the form in full and click "Submit" button | Recipe edited added to database | Yes User not filling the input field "Recipe name" | Message "Please fill in this field" appear in input field | Yes User not filling the input field "Course" | Message "Please fill in this field" appear in input field | Yes User not filling the input field "Serving" | Message "Please fill in this field" appear in input field | Yes